Akshat0404/MAC_CHANGER/README.md

             python3 mac_changer.py -n eth0 -c 00:a4:45:56:f2:6b;

-  9. By running this command the mac address of the network interface eth0 changes to the mac address we want i.e. 00:a4:45:56:f2:6b and the following message will appear after        the successful execution of the command;
+  9. By running this command the mac address of the network interface eth0 changes to the mac address we want

+     i.e. 00:a4:45:56:f2:6b and the following message will appear after the successful execution of the command;

+          [+] Current MAC is  00:11:22:33:44:66
+          [+] MAC address of eth0 is changing to 00:a4:45:56:f2:6b
-          [+] MAC address of eth0 has been changed to 00:a4:45:56:f2:6b.
+          [+] MAC address has been successfully changed to  00:a4:45:56:f2:6b

+      The execution message will also include the old and new MAC address.

       The same implies for the network interface wlan0.

   10. Now if we run the ifconfig command, we can see that the MAC address has been changed to 00:a4:45:56:f2:6b;

          ifconfig